nonik34/LoL-Guides/guides/getting-started/the-goal-of-the-game/the-nexus.md

 - The team that destroyed it wins

 The Nexus does not move or attack on its own.
+Instead, it spawns minions every 30 seconds.
 It is protected by other structures and by enemy champions.
+The Nexus is invulnerable if all three inhibitors
+or at least one of the turrets in front it are intact.

 Everything you do in a match helps your team reach and destroy the enemy Nexus.